-April 14 2023: Bible Verse of the Day – Friday in the Octave of Easter, Third Sunday of Easter Year C, Fifth Sunday in Ordinary Time Year C, Thursday of the Twenty-second Week in Ordinary Time – Put into Deep Water and Lower Your Nets – John 21:1-14, Luke 5:1-11
+September 7 2023: Bible Verse of the Day – Thursday of the Twenty-second Week in Ordinary Time, Friday in the Octave of Easter, Third Sunday of Easter Year C, Fifth Sunday in Ordinary Time Year C – Put into Deep Water and Lower Your Nets – John 21:1-14, Luke 5:1-11

 Catholic Readings for Today